Documentation

 Our platform combines traditional monitoring with generative AI to provide:

-• Real-time telemetry and log analysis
+- Real-time telemetry (WMI and procfs) and log analysis

-• Natural language command execution
+- Natural language command execution (Bash and PowerShell)

-• Automated security compliance (OpenSCAP)
+- Automated security compliance (OpenSCAP)

 Getting Started